knpuniversity/rest/knpu/episode1/debugging-tests.rst

 .. tip::

     This functionality works by returning the h1 and h2 elements of the HTML page.
-If your app shows erorrs with different markup, tweak the ``ApiFeatureContext::printLastResponseOnError`` method to your liking.
+If your app shows errors with different markup, tweak the ``ApiFeatureContext::printLastResponseOnError`` method to your liking.

 If this doesn't tell you enough, we can print out the last response in its